 The E. coli water quality limit of > 410 in 10% of samples during a 30-day period have been exceeded several times during the sampling period (Figure 4).
 Leon County and FDEP have been in cooperation in the investigation of the source(s) of the bacteria.
 The results of the Microbial Source Tracking (MST) analyses and other analyses that track probable wastewater indicators (e.g., sucralose, acetaminophen) suggest that the sources of E. coli are human in origin.
-As part of their normal inspection, the City of Tallahassee (COT) undertook the rehabilitation of the sewer lines in the immediate area of the creek.
-Unfortunately, at least one leak has occurred since the rehabilitation.
-A sewer line leak, located within ten meters of the creek, was discovered by Leon County staff on October 23, 2023.
-The leak was addressed later that same day by COT staff.
-But E. coli levels are still elevated with exceedances still occurring.
-To better track potential sources of E. coli, Leon County added additional water quality stations to the watershed in 2023 (Figure 5).
-Few conclusions can be made so far, but E. coli levels exceeded water quality standards at three of the four stations during the November 2023 sampling event.
-The high levels were probably associated with the approximately 2.8 inches of rain that fell two days prior to the sampling event.
-Whether this was related to a malfunctioning septic tank, sewer line leakage, or some other source is currently unknown.
+As part of their normal inspection, the City of Tallahassee undertook the rehabilitation of the sewer lines in the immediate area of the creek.
+Levels are still elevated with exceedances still occurring.
 Leon County staff continues to investigate the source(s) of the bacteria.
+Turbidity